BrentSeidel/Ada-Lisp/README.md

 figure out how first.
 2. Local variables.
 This is currently under development.
 3. Object oriented features.
 This will probably never happen.
 4. Closures.
-This will probably never happen
+This will probably never happen.
+5. Passing functions as parameters.
+This may happen.

 ## Internals